-When the Hawai‘i Lodging & Tourism Association was founded more than 60 years ago, Hawaii was still a territory, sugar dominated the economy, and ships ferried people to and from the islands.
+When the Hawai‘i Lodging & Tourism Association was founded 70 years ago, Hawaii was still a territory, sugar dominated the economy, and ships ferried people to and from the islands.
 So much has happened since then.

 Tourism is now our leading industry, Hawaii’s appeal attracts millions of visitors each year from ports far from our shores, and jet aircraft connect us with the rest of our nation and the world.
 During this sustained half-century of growth and prosperity, the members of the Hawai‘i Lodging & Tourism Association have come to represent an enormous source of jobs and income for our island people, economic activity for related enterprises, revenues to underwrite education and public services, and so many other benefits that have enriched our lives.